dduan/duan.ca/articles/2022/12/10/lazy-mastodon.md

 tag: Mastodon, Twitter, Digital Ocean, DNS

 As of today, my identity in the "fediverse" has become `@daniel@duan.ca`.
 This post was originally published on `duan.ca`.
 Pretty neat, eh?
-I achieved this buy hosting a private instance of the open-source Mastodon project.
+I achieved this by hosting a private instance of the open-source Mastodon project.
 Here's my experience setting that up, and why it seemed harder than it is.

 ## What exactly did I achieve?